AsyncSourceAsyncBarrier

 def size

-The number of tasks currently held by the barrier.
+Number of tasks being held by the barrier.

 Implementation